-The evaluation of environmental impacts is organized by primary action alternatives and sub-alternative in this EIS.
+The evaluation of environmental impacts in this EIS is organized by primary action alternative and sub-alternative.

 26.3.2.1 Primary Action Alternatives

 Based on the results of the screening processes, five primary action alternatives were determined to meet the project's purpose and were advanced for detailed evaluation in this EIS.
 The five primary action alternatives under consideration are summarized below.